khuyentran1401/cicd-mlops-demo/README.md

 # Continuous Integration for Machine Learning Models

-This is a sample project that showcases how to use CI for machine learning models.
+This is a sample project for the article [Build Reliable Machine Learning Pipelines with Continuous Integration](https://towardsdatascience.com/build-reliable-machine-learning-pipelines-with-continuous-integration-ea822eb09bf6?sk=ae3326395e0c5bb219523a1c2014b1be) that showcases how to use CI for machine learning models.

 ## Why?
 Continuous Integration (CI) is the practice of continuously merging and testing code changes into a shared repository.
 In a machine learning project, CI can be very useful for several reasons: